Calendar apps split into two categories: viewing/scheduling apps and meeting scheduling tools. Both are essential for modern professionals.

 Best Premium Calendar: Fantastical ($56.99/year)

 Fantastical is the premium calendar app for Mac and iOS.
-Natural language event creation, beautiful design, calendar sets (group different calendars for different contexts), built-in meeting scheduling.
+Natural language event creation, beautiful design, calendar sets (group different calendars for different contexts), built-in meeting scheduling, task integration.

 Best Scheduling Link: Cal.com ($12/user/month)

 Cal.com is the open-source meeting scheduling alternative.
-Customizable booking pages, integrates with all major calendars, white-label options.
+Customizable booking pages, integrates with all major calendars, white-label options, E2E encryption.

 Features:

 Compromise: Smaller community than Calendly.
-More features but steeper learning curve.
+UX learning curve.
+Self-hosting requires technical skills.

 Best for Apple Users: Apple Calendar + Fantastical